Address/Location: 6315 Pepper Rd., Immokalee, FL 34142 Google Map

 The Pepper Ranch Preserve is officially open for the season!
 We will be open every Friday and non-hunt Saturday and Sunday through the end of June.
 To see specific dates click here!

 Hiking, Biking, and Equestrian Trails: All trails are open for use.
+However, they are muddy due to recent heavy rains and biking may create ruts.
 Every Friday and non-hunt Saturday and Sundays from 9:00 A.M.- 4:00 P.M.
 See flyer for dates above.

 Equestrian Use: Equestrian Riders must provide Coggin's test papers to rangers at the visitor center.